sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vala-doc</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Documentation for vala
+Short desc    : Documentation for vala
 URL          : https://wiki.gnome.org/Projects/Vala
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Vala is a new programming language that aims to bring modern programming
+Descript     : Vala is a new programming language that aims to bring modern programming
              : language features to GNOME developers without imposing any additional
              : runtime requirements and without using a different ABI compared to
              : applications and libraries written in C.